Flying with your furry friend on Southwest couldn’t be easier! Find answers to the most popular questions for pet travel below.

 What’s an acceptable form of a mask or face covering ?

 In accordance with the current CDC guidance, a well-secured cloth or mask that fits snugly against the face, covers an individual’s nose and mouth, and is secured under the chin will be accepted.
 In alignment with the intention of this policy, these are a few examples of coverings that will not be accepted: (1)Those with holes in the covering, including those with exhalation valves or those made solely of materials like mesh or lace fabrics and (2)Those that cannot be secured under the chin, including bandanas and face shields.
 Face shields may be worn in addition to face coverings, but not in place of face coverings.
 Neck gaiters (also called multi-bands) may be worn as face coverings so long as they cover the nose and mouth and are secured under the chin.

 Wh at happens if I forget my face covering?

 If you do not bring a mask or a face covering, Southwest will provide you with one.

 Will children be required to wear face covering s ?

-Young children who may not be able to keep a face covering on will be exempt.
+Children under the age of two who may not be able to keep a face covering on will be exempt.

 When will I be required to wear a face covering?